mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 - **`list: T[]` as a first argument** <br /> means we accept a list of `T`'s.
   - **TypeScript will infer what `T` is, on a per-usage basis, depending on what kind of array we pass in**.
 If we use a `string[]`, `T` will be `string`, if we use a `number[]`, `T` will be `number`.

-Try to convince yourself of these first two ideas with the following much simpler (and more pointless) example
+Try to convince yourself of these first two ideas with the following much simpler (and more pointless) example:

 ```ts twoslash
 function wrapInArray<T>(arg: T): [T] {